Thursday, November 14, 2024

 As mentioned before, Flameheart is extremely old.
 To the point of weakened health.
 This is reflected in his HD, attacks, hit points, and saves.
 He will not retreat if Jen is threatened, hence his special morale.

 He has two different breath weapons due to his age.
 He has difficulty breathing fire.
 He can breathe fire on a save vs. breath weapon.
 On failure of this save or when he desires it, he will emit a massive jet of obscuring smoke instead of fire.
 It lasts 3 rounds.
-This may sound like a joke, but it isn't.
+This may sound like a joke, it isn't.

 While the smoke does no damage, it is a very dangerous situation.
 He is smart enough to follow it up with one or more spells to cause chaos.
 He is savvy about his limitations and can turn them into true threats.
 He will use his spells creatively in conjunction with his smoke to terrorize victims.
+He may turn invisible, charm a victim, or use Phantasmal Force in the next round.

 He has a 35% chance of being asleep when discovered.
 Jen mitigates the danger as she sleeps as much as a typical 22-year-old woman.
 Jen is smart and disarming, allowing the dragon to wake or appear unexpectedly on opponents.

 From a DM's perspective, Flameheart and Jen represent a minor threat and a dangerous refuge from larger threats the party might face.
-If the party presents itself as needed, Jen may attempt to assist them more than providing a safe haven.
+If the party presents itself as needy, Jen may attempt to assist them more than providing a safe haven.
 Due to Jen's exposure to the tanning profession, she is very money-conscious and savvy about exploitation.

 They are always chaotic, but not necessarily evil.